YujiSODE/seqToCanvas/README.md

 >See LICENSE or http://opensource.org/licenses/mit-license.php
 ______
 ## 1. Description
 `seqToCanvas` is tool to convert text or hexadecimal sequence into canvas image.
+This tool describes another aspect of text.

 ## 2. Script
 - [`seqToCanvas.js`](seqToCanvas.js)